 9. Use of liquid sodium minimizes the required parasitic pumping energy.
 However, liquid sodium is highly flammable and on contact with water liberates hydrogen which in air usually self ignites.
 Thus additional staff training is required to address sodium leaks, water penetration prevention and related potential fire containment and fire suppression issues;

-10. Fast neutron reactors must be designed, operated and maintained so that there is no way for the liquid sodium to escape to the extent that some of the nuclear fuel is no longer immersed in liquid sodium while the control rods are withdrawn.
+10. Fast neutron reactors must be designed, operated and maintained so that there is no way for the liquid sodium to escape to the extent that some of the nuclear fuel is no longer immersed in liquid sodium.
 This issue is critical and requires additional engineering and staff training;

 11. The issue of human resources for on-going reactor maintenance and operation is not trivial.
 These persons must fully understand the electrical, mechanical, chemical, nuclear and safety aspects of fast neutron power reactor operation.
 However, their employment mobility is extremely limited.
-They frequently must work outside major urban areas.
-They may have to work rotating shifts for much of their lives.
-If a nuclear accident occurs, even a minor one within a plant, they may be exposed to radiation that adds to their risk for long term cancer and having children with mutations.
-For all these reasons nuclear plant operation and maintenance are usually not the first choices of the top three quartiles of engineering, science and technology graduates.
+Hence nuclear plant operation and maintenance is often not the first choice of engineering, science and technology graduates.

 12. Most nuclear plant workers choose that life, in spite of its known negatives, because the average compensation is significantly better than these persons can earn working elsewhere.
 However, from a utility executive perspective, staff compensation and staff training are a major costs.
 To minimize these costs utility executives choose the simplest suitable nuclear power generation technology.